 3-in-3 Topic is Bankruptcy Proof of Claim

-Today’s 3-in-3 features Danielle Moon of our Collection Services Group.
+Today’s 3-in-3 features Danielle Moon.
 Read on to learn more about the ABCs of a Bankruptcy Proof of Claim.

 What is a Bankruptcy Proof of Claim?

 Danielle: A bankruptcy proof of claim is a form used by the creditor to indicate the amount of the debt owed by the debtor on the date of the bankruptcy filing.